 Spas used to be the place where you went to stop thinking about food.
 Now spas emphasize the pleasures of good food -- flavorful ingredients that are well prepared -- and many have opened beautiful cooking schools where you can learn new dishes or hone your skills.
 Here are some of the best spas for cooking schools.

-Rancho La Puerta has some of the spa world's best food, much of it sourced from their own 6-acre organic garden.
-Right in the center of that lush garden is a beautiful cooking school, La Cocina Que Canta, ("the kitchen that sings"), a 4,500 square foot hands-on classroom/kitchen, cookbook library, and culinary gift shop.
-La Cocina regularly hosts internationally renowned guest chefs and cookbook authors such as Deborah Madison, John Ash, Patricia Wells and Anne Willan.
-There are hands-on cooking classes for lunch and dinner for an extra fee, and an organic garden breakfast hike that leaves at 6:10 am.
+Rancho La Puerta serves some of the spa world's best food, much of it sourced from their own 6-acre, organic garden.
+Right in the center of that lush garden is a beautiful cooking school, La Cocina Que Canta, ("The Kitchen That Sings"), a 4,500-square-foot, hands-on classroom/kitchen, cookbook library, and culinary gift shop.
+La Cocina regularly hosts internationally renowned guest chefs and cookbook authors such as Deborah Madison, John Ash, Patricia Wells, and Anne Willan.
+There are hands-on cooking classes for lunch and dinner for an extra fee and an organic garden breakfast hike that leaves at 6:10 am.

 The Lake Austin Culinary Experience takes place the second week of every month with guest chefs and food experts offering up their own secret techniques and favorite dishes.
 This is in addition to the healthy, five-course dinner menus that change seasonally and cooking classes with Stephane Beaucamp, the French-born executive chef of Lake Austin Spa Resort.